dotnet/AspNetCore.Docs/aspnetcore/grpc/interceptors.md

 Although the interceptors for each kind of service method are slightly different, the concept behind `continuation` and `context` parameters remains the same.

 `continuation` is a delegate which invokes the next interceptor in the chain or the underlying call invoker (if there is no interceptor left in the chain).
 It is not an error to call it zero or multiple times.
-Interceptors don't even have to return `AsyncUnaryCall` returned from `continuation` delegate.
-Notice that in the preceding example a new instance of `AsyncUnaryCall` is constructed.
+Interceptors don't even have to return call representation (`AsyncUnaryCall` in case of unary RPC) returned from `continuation` delegate.
+Notice that in the preceding example a new instance of call representation is constructed.
 Omitting the delegate call and returning your own instance of call representation breaks the interceptors' chain and returns the associated response immediately.

-`context` on the other hand, carries scoped-values associated with the client side call.
+On the other hand, `context` carries scoped-values associated with the client side call.
 You can use it to pass metadata like security principals, credentials or tracing data.
 Moreover, `context` carries information about deadlines and cancellation.
 For more information, see [Reliable gRPC services with deadlines and cancellation](xref:grpc/deadlines-cancellation#deadlines>).

 The following code shows how to add caller metadata through the context.